Linux

 Register Device with the Atym Hub

 Now configure your Linux device with the credentials generated earlier.
+The Linux runtime reads its configuration from environment variables — there is no on-device atym shell to configure.

 The following steps must be performed on your Linux target device, NOT your development machine.